reactjs/react.dev/content/docs/rendering-elements.md

 >**Note:**
 >
 >One might confuse elements with a more widely known concept of "components".
 We will introduce components in the [next section](/docs/components-and-props.html).
-Elements are what components are "made of", and we encourage you to read this section before jumping ahead.
+Components can be used to create complex custom elements, and we encourage you to read this section before jumping ahead.

 ## Rendering an Element into the DOM {#rendering-an-element-into-the-dom}